 Hiram Abiff Boaz’s brother Z. was one year old when the family moved to Birdville from Kentucky in 1873.

 Twenty years later Z. bought 254 acres near Benbrook and parlayed that into a ranch and then bought more real estate along the western edge of Tarrant County.
+The 1895 map also shows the homes of father Peter Maddox Boaz, brother Ex Boaz, and James M. Benbrook.

 In 1907 he bought the farm of A. B. Wharton.